Seraph-Fast/Plant-Healthy-Unhealthy-Detection/README.md

 # Plant-Healthy-Unhealthy-Detection
-Detection of Plant withering using yolo for object detection and custom annotated data for training
+Detection of Plant withering using yolo for object detection and custom annotated data for training.
 ## Annotated Data:
 ### Custom Annotated Data provided to us
 https://universe.roboflow.com/seraphs-place/plant-disease-jyfln